Division of

 Minors

-These are offered as components of one of the Bachelor degrees offered by the college.
+Minors are offered as components of one of the Bachelor degrees offered by the college.
 Minors allow students to extend their interest and education by exploring other areas.
 Students pursuing a minor in these areas should coordinate their faculty advising between their Bachelor program area and the Division Chair offering the minor that is of interest to them.

 Additionally, a form—Declaration of an Academic Minor—must be completed and approved.
 Academic Minors are declared when the coursework for the minor has been completed by the student or during a student’s final semester if the course work related to the minor is being completed in that semester.